 Fairy Fun Facts:

 Where do Fairies come from?
 They come from the Place Where All Knowledge Begins and Ends, each fairy holding within itself the full memory and wisdom of The Collective.
-It is for this reason (it has been whispered by some) that fairies are awfully full of themselves.
+When a human infant is born, a fairy volunteers to take corporal form as that child’s protector.

 Where do Fairies come from?
 They come from the Place Where All Knowledge Begins and Ends, each fairy holding within itself the full memory and wisdom of The Collective.
-It is for this reason (it has been whispered by some) that fairies are awfully full of themselves.
+When a human infant is born, a fairy volunteers to take corporal form as that child’s protector.

 Glimmer did not like cats.
 (Every fairy knows that they suck the breath of sleeping infants.)
 That the cat was allowed to sleep in the crib with her Tiny One was beyond what Glimmer could bear.